chimsara/chimsara/README.md

 <h3 align="center">An aspiring frontend developer with a love for user-friendly design</h3>

 <p align="left">
 My name is Erica Nwoga.
 I am a recent Computer Science graduate from the University of Maryland.
-Outside of school, I tutor students K-12 in mathematics.
 Currently, I am looking for a full-time opportunities within Software Development. 🌱
 </p>

 <br>